honeymoneyes/spring_jwt_application/README.md

 ```

 ### Run the Application Using Maven:
-Open a terminal, navigate to the project root directory (jwt_security), and run the following command:
+Open a terminal, navigate to the project root directory (spring_jwt_application), and run the following command:

 ```
 mvn spring-boot:run